-Our First Defense® product line with E. coli, coronavirus AND rotavirus claims
+Our First Defense[®] product line with E. coli, coronavirus AND rotavirus claims

-- Beyond Vaccination®: With this unique breadth of claims, we compete more effectively at the calf-level and also compete against vaccines given to cows to improve the quality of the colostrum that they produce for newborns. - U.S. market opportunity: We estimate that annual sales of dam-level vaccine products used to prevent scours (diarrhea) are about 2X the calf-level product sales. - USDA approved since 4Q 2017
+- Beyond Vaccination[®]: With this unique breadth of claims, we compete more effectively at the calf-level and also compete against vaccines given to cows to improve the quality of the colostrum that they produce for newborns - U.S. market opportunity: We estimate that annual sales of dam-level vaccine products used to prevent scours (diarrhea) are almost 2X the calf-level product sales - USDA approved since 2017

-Investing approximately \$3.5 million to increase production capacity (annual sales value) for the First Defense® product line from approximately \$18 million to approximately \$27 million during 2020 (see photos on next slide)
+Completing an investment of approximately \$3.5 million to increase production capacity (annual sales value) for the First Defense[®] product line from approximately \$16.5 million to approximately \$23 million (see photos on next slide)